josdejong/mathjs/README.md

 `resize`, `clone`, and more.

 Matrix indexes in math.js are zero-based, like most programming languages including JavaScript itself.
+The lower-bound of a range is included, the upper-bound is excluded.
-Note that mathematical applications like Matlab and Octave use one-based indexes.
+Note that mathematical applications like Matlab and Octave work differently, as they use one-based indexes and include the upper-bound of a range.

 ```js
 var matrix = math.matrix([1, 4, 9, 16, 25]);    // Matrix, [1, 4, 9, 16, 25]